thesoftwarebin/sqlite3ext_file/README.md

 	make check
 ```

-The test suite has been confirmed to pass on MinGW64 in Windows, with this setup:
+The tests have been confirmed to pass on MinGW64 in Windows, with this setup:

 ```
 	# OS is: Microsoft Windows 11 Home 10.0.26200 build 26200